-- (1) Short-term disability and long-term disability plans for unrepresented employees introduced in East to mirror West, with a consolidated vendor; - (2) Consolidated vendor and pricing for prescription drug benefits;
+(1) Short-term disability and long-term disability plans for unrepresented employees introduced in East to mirror West, with a consolidated vendor;

+(2) Consolidated vendor and pricing for prescription drug benefits;

-- (3) Consolidated vendor for East pilot and flight attendant disability administration; and - (4) Consolidated vendor for life and accidental death and dismemberment insurance in East.
+(3) Consolidated vendor for East pilot and flight attendant disability administration; and

+(4) Consolidated vendor for life and accidental death and dismemberment insurance in East.

 On September 23, 2005, the Carriers combined employee travel policies into a single policy that is applicable to both East and West employees.
-Effective October 2005, the Carriers announced a new combined employee incentive program, "Hat Trick."
+Effective October 2005, the Carriers announced a new combined employee incentive program, "Hat Trick," which has been implemented.
+As of April 4, 2006, four bonuses already had been paid out pursuant to the terms of the new incentive program.